microsoft/CSEDevOps/CreatePrComment/CONTRIBUTION.md

 ### Pack

-Compile and Pack the code to the Task directory
+Compile and Pack the code to the task directory

 ```shell
 npm run pack